About

 The next decade put me in the deep end of large-scale, mission-critical software — signalling and switching infrastructure at Aricent, distributed communications systems at Hughes, and rural network platforms as a Software Architect at VNL (Vihaan Networks).
 The work was foundational: building software that doesn't fail, doesn't lose data, and recovers gracefully under load.
 Those are exactly the same disciplines that enterprise SaaS platforms now demand.

-In 2013 I joined blackNgreen as CTO, where I've been ever since.
-The company's evolution mirrors my own — what started as a value-added services platform has become a global enterprise SaaS company building customer-experience and AI products for large enterprises.
-Today, blackNgreen's flagship OXM platform serves 160+ enterprise customers reaching over 290 million end-users across Asia, the Middle East, Africa, and South America.
-The product portfolio has expanded from one platform to several enterprise SaaS products spanning customer experience, voice AI, and increasingly autonomous agent systems.
+In 2013 I joined blackNgreen as CTO, where I served for 13 years.
+The company's evolution mirrored my own — what started as a value-added services platform became a global enterprise SaaS company building customer-experience and AI products for large enterprises. blackNgreen's flagship OXM platform grew to serve 160+ enterprise customers reaching over 290 million end-users across Asia, the Middle East, Africa, and South America — a multi-product portfolio spanning customer experience, voice AI, and autonomous agent systems.

 Along the way, in 2017, my team and I shipped MagicCall — a real-time voice changer for phone calls.
 It crossed 14 million downloads on Google Play, becoming one of the most-downloaded India-built voice apps on the store.
 The engineering challenge — speech in, transformed speech out, sub-second latency, on a real phone call, at consumer scale — turned out to be the same engineering shape that AI voice agents would demand a decade later.
 MagicCall is where we built that competence.